kh9sd/UniversalTuringMachine/README.md

 CUR_POS = 3
 ```

-Note that this custom tape doesn't care about the symbol_dict at all, like why should it
+Note that this custom tape doesn't care about the `SYMBOL_DICT` at all, like why should it

 `main.py` is what you'll be using to actually run the UTM.
 Once it starts, it will read everything from the `config.py`,